Card grading is a popular practice that’s become a big part of the sports card hobby.

-With all this growing hype, plenty of new collectors or enthusiasts are looking to grade their rare cards… and there’s plenty of reasons why that’s a good idea – it protects and preserves the card but also massively increases the value in most cases.
+There are plenty of reasons why card grading is a good idea – For example, it protects and preserves the card’s condition, once it’s been slabbed, but can also increase the value in most cases.

 So here is everything you need to know about sports card grading for beginners.

 Card grading is the process of having a ‘raw’ (ungraded) trading card inspected for any wear and tear (on both front and back), by a professional/expert grader, who typically gives it a score from 1-10 based on its condition, with 10 being mint condition.

 The card will then be carefully encased in a hard plastic cover with its details and grade on the label at the top.

 For any cards that include them, many grading companies also give an autograph a separate grade, which will also be included on the label next to the main grade.

 During grading, a card’s condition is judged on the following areas:

 The surface is assessed for coloring and any scratches, scuffs, dents, lines or tears, plus any printing defects.

 A card’s surface is prone to fingerprints, which can be helped, and depending on the material of the card, removed.
 Discoloration is another common surface issue, which can’t be reversed.

 A card that is perfect in all other areas, but has some surface issues, will not achieve top grades, so it’s important to store sports cards correctly and protect them before starting the grading process.